 Who is eligible to access Breathing Space?

-• Orbit residents 18 years and older, living in Bexley
+Orbit residents aged 18 years+ and living in the borough of Bexley

-• Anyone experiencing social isolation which means, limited contact with friends, family or neighbours (less than once a week)
+Anyone experiencing social isolation with limited contact with friends, family or neighbours

 How we help:

 Advice and referrals to specialist services

 Volunteer mentors for personal goal setting and weekly support

 Breathing Space at Mind in Bexley is following government guidelines and advice, and will return to face-to-face support once deemed safe to do so.